Online Inquiry Form

 Each year, our goal is to minimize increases in tuition and fees.
 Most years, the rising costs of energy, insurance, technology, library databases, and other factors impact the cost of attending Union.
 With careful stewardship of our limited resources, we constantly seeks ways to curb spending and focus on the essential tasks of serving our students.

 Obviously, this year, we are below the national average in tuition increases, but for many years, Union Institute & University’s increase has been below national averages.
 Most colleges and universities experienced tuition increases at an average rate of between 2.4 and 5.2 percent beyond inflation.
-See the following for more in-depth comparisons.

 Additionally, we continue to increase scholarship dollars and find ways to assist students and their families.
 We are very proud that Union contributes more than $2 million each year to institutional scholarships across all programs.
 This is nearly 10 percent of our annual budget, set aside to allow for reduced tuition and fees, including: